Bible Editorial seeking to add insight on related spiritual topics.

 The opinions expressed here are only opinions.
 Authors will endeavor to base their conclusions on Scripture while subject to “reproof or correction” or a hearty “Amen” through public comment.
 Contributing authors are welcome to publish by getting in touch.

 Published On: December 30th, 2020|622 words|3 min read|By D Brackett|Views: 2402|

 This study was originally developed and authored in 2007.
-In the time since, it has been edited and added to several times.
-New topics have been tackled, further historical research has been inserted and of course, sentence structure have been improved and grammar corrected.
+In the time since it has been edited and added to several times.
+New topics have been tackled, further historical research has been inserted and of course, sentence structure has been improved and grammar corrected.

 Why is that so?
 Maybe you are asking that question?
 There are two reasons.
 The first reason — because Scripture tells us — has always been declared in this Survey.
 Whether pronounced on the front cover with specific passages or elaborated upon in the “Lesson 1: Introduction” material, the case was made from the beginning regarding the scriptural authority we have to study and apply the Old Testament in a New Testament Christian’s life.

 The second reason — because God doesn’t change — has been less obviously covered and is the reason for the addition of this Prologue.
 In the dozen years since originally compiling this, the Christian’s knowledge of the Old Testament hasn’t improved much (generally speaking).
 It actually seems to have gotten worse in the sense that many Christians choose to “throw it out” altogether.